Simon Farine

-Simon Farine (born March 21, 1987) is a Canadian basketball player who currently plays for Ironi Kiryat Ata of the Israeli Super League.
+Simon Joshua Farine (born March 21, 1987) is a Canadian basketball player who currently plays for Ironi Kiryat Ata of the Israeli Super League.

 Early life and high school career

 Farine was born in Toronto, Ontario.
 Playing for the powerhouse Northern Secondary School Red Knights, Farine was a three-sport star (basketball, football, and baseball).
 On the court, he excelled and was named the MVP of the Nike All Canada Basketball Camp in 2004, and in 2005 was named Northern Secondary School Athlete of the Year and a Toronto Star Basketball All Star.

 College career

 NCAA

 After mulling offers from Division I schools such as Davidson, Boston University, and Colgate, Farine committed to the Wisconsin-Green Bay Phoenix to start his college career.
 Appearing in 27 games he averaged 1.4 ppg in limited action.

 CIS

 2007–08 season

 After one year at Wisconsin-Green Bay, Farine decided to transfer to the Dalhousie Tigers of the CIS where he felt he would be able to develop more with increased playing time.
 After redshirting the 06–07 season, Farine averaged 15.9 ppg, 5.0 ast, 5.8 reb, but was not satisfied by his team's overall performance.